-In the year of 1164, Sweden was given permission to form its
+In the year of 1164, Sweden was given permission to form its own diocese.

-own diocese.
 The Archdiocese was situated in Old Uppsala in the heart of Uppland, a place that enjoyed great importance in pagan Svealand.

-The cathedral was completed during the 12th century and was then some time during the first half of the 13th century, the cathedral burned down and the

-Figure 1 The parish church of Old Uppsala
+The cathedral was completed during the 12th century and was then some time during the first half of the 13th century, the cathedral burned down and the Archdiocese was moved to East Aros (Uppsala).
+In 1270, the church in Old Uppsala was transformed into a smaller parish church